what is bartending

 At the bar, Talent receives compliments, but tact gets clients and fees.

-Observing these principles can build a reputation, repeat clientele, and long-term business.
+These principles can build a reputation, repeat clientele, and long-term business.

-Rules and Hints for Bar-tenders
+Rules and Hints for Bartenders

 Training of new bartender is extremely important, ”teaching him manners, and see him not become impudent to you and the customers”¹- Harry Johnson’s New and Improved Manual – 1888

 It reminded me that bartending is a craft and how important it was for the bartenders to feel proud of what they did.
-Golden era indeed!
+Golden era, indeed!

-That’s why I think Jerry Thomas, Harry Johnson, Charles S. Mahoney, Herbert W. Green, Harry MacElhone, as well as many others spent time writing about how important it was for a person to possess certain traits and habits, especially if they wanted to be successful in the craft of bartending.
+That’s why I think Jerry Thomas, Harry Johnson, Charles S. Mahoney, Herbert W. Green, Harry MacElhone, as well as many others, spent time writing about how important it was for a person to possess certain traits and habits, especially if they wanted to be successful in the craft of bartending.

 Bartender Qualities¹ ⁵